 Such risks, uncertainties and other factors include, among others, those included in the appendix herein and in our most recent Annual Report on Form 10-K, or Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission.
 Those reports are also available on our website at https://investor.avistacorp.com.

 Avista at a glance

-- Incorporated in the territory of Washington in 1889 - Primarily a regulated electric and natural gas utility - At the end of 2021, employed1,800 people at Avista Utilities and 65 in our subsidiary businesses (including Alaska Electric Light & Power) - Generation portfolio is 60% renewable
+- Incorporated in the territory of Washington in 1889 - Primarily a regulated electric and natural gas utility - At the end of 2022, employed 1,800 people at Avista Utilities - Generation portfolio is 60% renewable